xizon/grpc-getting-started/README_TUTORIAL.md

 ```

-> ⚠️ If you are running Docker on Mac/Windows, change the last address: `localhost` to
+> ⚠️ If you are running Docker on Mac/Windows, change the last address: `localhost` or `127.0.0.1` to
 >
 > ```yaml
 >     ...